 These days, there are a variety of water bottle options available: plastic, stainless steel, insulated, collapsible, built-in filter — the list goes on.
 We tested the best water bottles from leading brands and weighed the pros, cons, and everything in between to determine which options you should bring on your next adventure.
-These are our top picks.
+Below are our top picks.

 The Best Water Bottles of 2024